[Tolen Ren's memory]

 KIM: You're very kind to include us at your supper table.

-TOLEN REN: We enjoy the occasional guest.
-I think Lidell would prefer
+TOLEN: We enjoy an occasional guest.
+I think Lidell would prefer us to

-us to entertain more often than we do, yes?
-She's far more social than I
+entertain more often than we do, yes?
+She's far more social than I am.

-am.
 I'm afraid she gets a little bored here sometimes.
-I'm so consumed
+I'm so consumed with

 LIDELL: Whether you are here or not makes no difference.
 Tolen would